ggonnella/textformats/manuals/specification_tutorial.md

 - validate compound and scalar values, based on required properties

-## Structure of a Textformats specification
+## Structure of a TextFormats specification

 Specifications are written in YAML or JSON format.
 They consist of a mapping (dictionary), where the definitions of the datatypes are written